 Medical Device Contract Manufacturing Without ISO 13485

 Such rigor is not mandatory -- you can legally release a product to the market without using a certified supplier.
-It’s up you whether to add this layer of quality control.
+It’s up to you whether to add this layer of quality control.

 So, what could go wrong if this “unnecessary” certification isn’t accomplished?
 What if a component manufacturer doesn’t have ISO 13485 certification and something goes amiss when the device is used in the emergency room?